Hurricane

 A rare category 5, Ian was the deadliest hurricane to hit Florida since the Labor Day Hurricane of 1935 and is currently the fifth-strongest hurricane on record to make landfall in the U.S. With winds peaking at more than 160 mph and a devastating surge (an estimated 10-15 feet), the storm claimed around 160 lives along its path, which continued as a category 3 hurricane in western Cuba and finally a category 1 in South Carolina.
 The storm surge alone leveled southwestern Florida’s Sanibel Causeway and the Matlatcha Bridge, resulting in about $113 billion in damage.

 The worst hurricanes in U.S. history stand as reminders of the immense destructive power of nature, and how being prepared is pivotal for rebuilding.
+Over the years, how insurance companies handle coverage for hurricanes has changed dramatically and it’s important to make sure you are properly covered and fully understand your policy.

 Making sure you are protected with homeowners insurance through AAA is not only essential, it gives you the peace of mind you need in the event of an unexpected natural disaster.
 Learn more about AAA Insurance.